dortania/OpenCore-Install-Guide/ktext.md

 #### Broadcom

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases)
-  * Used for patching non-Apple Broadcom cards, **will not work on Intel, Killer, Realtek, etc**
+  * Used for patching non-Apple/non-Fenvi Broadcom cards, **will not work on Intel, Killer, Realtek, etc**
   * Requires OS X 10.8 or newer
 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases)
   * Used for uploading firmware on Broadcom Bluetooth chipset, required for all non-Apple/non-Fenvi Airport cards.